flipcaleb/skrminie3v3v2neo/README.md

-# skrminie3v3v2neo
+# skrminie3v3v2neo marlin bugfix 2.1.x
 config. for skr mini e3 v3.0 on an Ender 3 v2 Neo. this one is for use with original display. have to rewire display yourself.
+Currently using and works well.From my understanding this is a complete build and you shouldn't have to change anything if your hardware matches up once on vscode.
+I tried to make this as up to date as I could. its the most recent bugfix version on the front page of marlin. should also work for the v2, regular ender, and pro I believe. youll have to change the screen for the ender and pro though.I hope it works well and your printing happpily!
+If any professionals or just people who are really good at this stuff come across this and decide to glance over it I'd love feedback.
+I'm just doing this for fun but I know there's alot I can learn and improve on.